klaygomes/karma-typescript-preprocessor2/README.md

 }
 ```

-By design ``karma-typescript-preprocessor2`` only allows primary configuration build by ``tsconfig.json`` as this way a lot of problems with typings and references are completed resolved, as compiler will use same ``basedir`` to resolve files, but you can always override (or include) new options by using ``tsconfigOverrides`` property.
+By design ``karma-typescript-preprocessor2`` only allows primary configuration build by ``tsconfig.json`` .
+Working this way, a lot of problems with typos and references are completely solved, as compiler will use same ``basedir`` to resolve files, but you can always override (or include) new options by using ``tsconfigOverrides`` property.

 ## Unsuported typescript configuration options
-As we use gulp-typescript to transpiler typescript code, we have same unsuported properties as they have, so:
+As we use gulp-typescript to transpiler typescript code, we have the same unsuported properties as theirs, so:

  - Sourcemap options (sourceMap, inlineSources, sourceRoot)
  - rootDir - Use base option of gulp.src() instead.